 Clients hire Steptoe when they are in need of trial lawyers.
 We handle virtually every kind of complex business dispute in courts and arbitrations throughout the United States and abroad.
 Our commercial litigation practice is ranked Tier 1 nationally in US News - Best Lawyers® "Best Law Firms" rankings.
-In addition, many of our first-chair trial lawyers have been recognized as "Trial Aces" by Law360, and our litigators have garnered accolades from Chambers USA, The Legal 500, The Lawyer, and Global Arbitration Review.
+In addition, many of our first-chair trial lawyers have been recognized as "MVPs" and "Trial Aces" by Law360, and our litigators have garnered accolades from Chambers USA, The Legal 500, The Lawyer, and Global Arbitration Review.

 Our skilled litigators tackle a host of complex commercial disputes, and we have represented clients in almost every imaginable industry, with emphasis in energy, manufacturing, telecommunication, retail and consumer articles, financial services and natural resources.
 We are particularly well-suited to handle complex, cross-border disputes that require a multidisciplinary approach to dispute resolution.
 We collaborate with subject-matter professionals within the firm as well as a well-tested network of international lawyers to obtain results for our clients.
 We regularly handle matters involving breach of contract, fraud, civil RICO, fiduciary duties, and other matters integral to business operations.
 We also have substantial experience in asset recovery and judgment enforcement, toxic and mass tort, product liability, consumer class actions and alleged deceptive trade practices, and trade secrets.
 In addition, we regularly represent secured, unsecured and subordinated creditors, equity security holders, sureties and insurers of financially troubled enterprises in connection with failed or failing real estate and construction projects, mass-tort cases, and ERISA-related matters.